lgulliver/CarsUnlimited/README.md

 # Getting Started Locally

+You will need the following:

+- Docker
+- .NET 5
+- Node 14.x
+- Go 1.16 or better

 ## Docker Compose

 There are several docker compose files in this repository.
 Navigating to the `/src` directory and running `docker compose up --build` will bring up all services, components and dependencies, with the exception of the UI.